wegenmat-privat/psresp/README.rst

    Success fraction as a function of the PSD slope for PSRESP parameters satisfying the significance criteria.
    It reveals the correct slope of alpha = 1.6 with an FWHM of 0.5.

-Oversampling of the simulated light curve and the number of simulations also affect the methode, but are kept konstant during simulation.
+Oversampling of the simulated light curve and the number of simulations also affect this method, but are kept konstant during simulation.

 Getting Started
 ===============